joshed-io/estelle-and-josh/site/content/story/two.md

 At night, Estelle would go for a jog through the forest so she could listen to her podcasts.
 These podcasts had clever names and hosts with British accents.
 I found this peculiar, concerning, and brave.

 But I also understood.
 There was no privacy at the Mindfulness Project.
 There were thirty volunteers who slept in two large rooms, with one person per see-thru mosquito net.
-Going for a run at night was a smart way to get alone time.
+Going for a run at night was one of the only ways to get alone time.
 Each night Estelle would take advantage of this.
 Before I knew it, she'd have disappeared into the trees.

 There were moments when I wasn't sure that Estelle was real.
 Moments that I wondered if I had dreamed her up.
 I hadn't met someone like her before.
 She was a puzzle.